life-the-user/WeirdPass/README.md

-If you found any grammar mistakes ect. excuse me 😳...
+If you found any grammar mistakes, excuse me 😳...
 Also I'm new to github so I can be dumb.